Spanish Graduate Program

 Required materials:

-· Upload unofficial transcripts from all past schools (Important: Please DO NOT mail your official transcripts to the Graduate School unless you have received an offer of admission and have decided to attend the University of Virginia.)
+- Unofficial transcripts from all past schools, submitted electronically (Important: Please DO NOT mail your official transcripts to the Graduate School unless you have received an offer of admission and have decided to attend the University of Virginia.)

-· Applicants should upload two academic writing samples, one in English and another in Spanish.
+- Two (2) academic writing samples, one in English and one in Spanish

 International Students